connorbarbee/Waterloom/README.md

 ## How it works

-- The shared logic in `waterloom_core.py` processes images with OpenCV's `cv2.stylization`, adds adaptive ink edges, and mixes in a procedurally generated paper texture with optional vibrance/brightness tweaks.
+- The shared logic in `waterloom_core.py` processes images with OpenCV's `cv2.stylization`, adds adaptive ink edges, respects EXIF orientation metadata, and mixes in a procedurally generated paper texture with optional vibrance/brightness tweaks.
 - `desktop_app.py` wraps the core pipeline in a PySide6 window with file dialogs, live previews, and save/export buttons.
 - `app.py` exposes the same controls through Streamlit for those who prefer a browser-based panel.